sergeych/mp_stools/README.md

 ### Safety notes

-This sprintf/format implementation is safe on all platforms as it has not dependencies except standard `Number.toString()` wich is presumably safe.
-Despite of its name it does not call `C` library, uses controlled memory allocation and could not provide ovverruns (as kotlin arrays are all checked).
+This sprintf/format implementation is safe on all platforms as it has no dependencies except standard `Number.toString()`, which is presumably safe.
+Despite its name, it does not call `C` library, uses controlled memory allocation and could not provide overruns, as kotlin arrays are all checked.

 ### Sprintf syntax summary

-Generic fields has the following notation:
+Generic format field has the following notation:

     %[flags][size][.decimals]<format>

 flags and size are optional, there could be several flags.
-The size field is used to pad the result to specified size, padding is added with spaces before the value by default, this behavior could be changed with flags, see below. `decimals` where applicable takes precedence over size, and determine how many decimal digits will be included, e.g. `"%.3f".sprintf(1) == "1.000"`
+The size field is used to pad the result to specified size, padding is added with spaces before the value by default; this behavior could be changed with flags, see below. `decimals` where applicable takes precedence over size, and determines how many decimal digits will be included, e.g. `"%.3f".sprintf(1) == "1.000"`

 If the argument is wider than the `size`, it is inserted as it is ignoring positioning flags and `size` field.